OlivierP-To8/InufutoPorts/README.md

 * Audio tape (.k7)
 * ROM cartridge (.m7)

-I ported the games cracky and cavit with minimal changes to the graphics, so there's some color clash because the graphic mode compatible with the whole Thomson range only supports 2 colors for 8 pixels.
+I ported the games cracky, cavit and lift with minimal changes to the graphics, so there's some color clash because the graphic mode compatible with the whole Thomson range only supports 2 colors for 8 pixels.